Bra–ket notation

-Bra–ket notation, also called Dirac notation, is a notation for linear algebra and linear operators on complex vector spaces together with their dual space both in the finite-dimensional and infinite-dimensional case.
-It is specifically designed to ease the types of calculations that frequently come up in quantum mechanics.
-Its use in quantum mechanics is quite widespread.
+Bra–ket notation or Dirac notation is a mathematical notation for linear algebra and linear operators on complex vector spaces together with their dual spaces both in the finite- and infinite-dimensional cases.
+It is specifically designed to ease the types of calculations that frequently arise in quantum mechanics.
+It is now of ubiquitous usage in that subject.

-Bra–ket notation was created by Paul Dirac in his 1939 publication A New Notation for Quantum Mechanics.
-The notation was introduced as an easier way to write quantum mechanical expressions.
-The name comes from the English word "bracket".
+Bra–ket notation was created by Paul Dirac in his paper, "A New Notation for Quantum Mechanics" from 1939.
+The name comes from the English word bracket.